facundobatista/logassert/README.md

 logger.debug("The secret of life, the universe and everything is lost") logger.info("The secret of life, the universe and everything is 42")
 ```

+### What can I test?

+You'll have at disposition several assertion methods:

+- `self.assertLogged`: will check that the strings
+  were logged, no matter at which level

+- `self.assertLoggedLEVEL` (being LEVEL one of Error,
+  Warning, Info, or Debug): will check that the strings were logged at
+  that specific level.

+- `self.assertNotLogged`: will check that the
+  strings were NOT logged, no matter at which level

+- `self.assertNotLoggedLEVEL` (being LEVEL one of
+  Error, Warning, Info, or Debug): will check that the strings were NOT
+  logged at that specific level.

 ## Nice!
 But...